sukhdeepg/notes/README.md

 2. Ranking funnel: In recommendation systems, this refers to a multi-stage process (sourcing, early-stage ranking, late-stage ranking) that progressively filters and orders items to be presented to a user, with each stage handling fewer candidates as operations become more computationally expensive.

 3. Model registry: A centralized repository in MLOps (Machine Learning Operations) that manages the lifecycle of machine learning models, serving as a version control system to track and manage models from development to deployment.

+4. Model launch tooling: Tools and processes designed to streamline the deployment of new machine learning models into production environments, often including steps for estimation, approval, preparation, scaling, and finalization, similar to how MLflow or Kubeflow help automate the transition of models from development to live service.